opensearch-project/sql/docs/user/dql/functions.rst

       | null                                     |
       +------------------------------------------+

-When the datetime, or either of the two time zone fields are invalid format, then the result is null.
+When the timestamp, or either of the two time zone fields are invalid format, then the result is null.
 In this example any timezone that is not <+HH:mm> or <-HH:mm> will result in null.
 Example::

   os> SELECT CONVERT_TZ("2010-10-10 10:10:10", "test", "-10:00")